JQlog: JQuery Keylogger, or why not to trust your proxy admin.

 4 responses to “JQlog: JQuery Keylogger, or why not to trust your proxy admin.”

-1. Zaneer Vattackary Avatar
+1. znoozi Avatar

 Good one.
 Obviously my proxy admin will be a full time employee who is legally bound to contract conditions. :).